AaTekle/Body-Language-Decoder/README.md

 ## Real-Time Facial Expression Analysis

-The core functionality of the Body Language Decoder lies in the real-time facial expression analysis.
 OpenCV (cv2) allowed me to capture video frames from a webcam feed and process them using the Mediapipe facial landmark model.
 The coordinates of facial landmarks are then saved to the dataset, creating a representation of facial expressions (features).

 ## Probability Box/Function